EarthBound: Sequels and rereleases

 In 1996, Nintendo announced a sequel to EarthBound for the Nintendo 64: Mother 3 (EarthBound 64 in North America).
 It was scheduled for release on the 64DD, a Nintendo 64 expansion peripheral that used a magneto-optical drive, but struggled to find a firm release date as its protracted development entered development hell.
 It was later canceled altogether in 2000 when the 64DD flopped.
 In April 2003, a Japanese television advertisement revealed that both Mother 3 and a combined Mother 1+2 cartridge were in development for the handheld Game Boy Advance.
-Mother 3 abandoned the Nintendo 64 version's 3D, but kept its plot.
+Mother 3 abandoned the Nintendo 64 version's 3D, but kept most of its plot.
 It became a bestseller upon its Japanese release in 2006, yet did not receive a North American release on the basis that it would not sell.
-IGN described the series as neglected by Nintendo in North America, as Mother 1, Mother 1+2 and Mother 3 were not released outside Japan.
+IGN described the series as neglected by Nintendo in North America, as EarthBound Beginnings, Mother 1+2 and Mother 3 were not released outside Japan.

 When Nintendo launched its digital distribution platform, Virtual Console, for the Wii in 2006, IGN expected EarthBound to be among Nintendo's highest priorities for rerelease, given the "religious" dedication of its fanbase.
 Though the game was ranked the most desired Virtual Console release by Nintendo Power readers, rated for release by the ESRB, and able to be published with little effort, the Wii version did not materialize.
 Many fans believed that music licensing or legal concerns impeded the rerelease.
 English localizer Marcus Lindblom doubted that the game's music samples were an issue, since they were not a concern during development, and instead hypothesized that Nintendo did not realize the magnitude of the game's popular support and did not consider it a priority project.
 By 2008, it was not apparent that Nintendo of America was considering a rerelease.
 At the end of 2012, Itoi revealed that the re-release was moving forward, which was confirmed in a January 2013 Nintendo Direct presentation.